 - Walkways and Stairwells – Make sure all railings are secure and anti-slip or caution guards are in place.
 It is a good idea to routinely do this before winter seasons bring wet and icy weather.
 Walkways and common areas should also be well-lit and free of obstacles or debris.

 - Lights – Ensure you provide good exterior lighting at every front door and around the property to improve visibility and deter criminal activity.

 - Landscape – Trim bushes and exterior plants to reduce possible hiding spots for criminals.

 - Windows- Make sure all the windows close securely and have working locks.
 Consider installing window pins to keep windows from opening too wide.

-- Roof Inspection: Check for missing or loose shingles.
-A slightly damaged roof can lead to water exposure which cause deterioration to insulation, wood and drywall, making electrical, plumbing and HVAC systems vulnerable.
+- Roof Inspection: Check for missing or lose shingles.
+A slightly damaged roof can lead to water exposure which causes deterioration of insulation, wood, and drywall, making electrical, plumbing, and HVAC systems vulnerable.
 Due to the importance of your roof, have a licensed, certified roofing professional check the condition of your roof.

 Schedule regular safety inspections at least once a year, and again in between lease terms to provide safe conditions for your tenants.
 Give your tenants an easy way to submit maintenance requests to you so you can address health and safety concerns appropriately.
 Take maintenance requests seriously and respond to them quickly to prevent costly repairs – fixing a leaky sink is much more affordable than replacing the floor due to water damage.
 Some states even allow tenants to withhold rent or sue a landlord if a property repair that affects a tenant’s health or safety is not handled in a timely manner.